Millions of school strikers have shown they’re serious about climate action.

-Thank you for pledging to stand with us and join the global climate strikes and week of actions beginning on September 20.
-You’ll soon receive email with more details about the plans and how to get involved.
+Thank you for pledging to join the global climate strikes and week of actions beginning on September 20.
+If you opted in, you'll receive emails from 350.org with more details about the #ClimateStrike and how to get involved.

 On Friday September 20, at the request of the young people who’ve been staging powerful school strikes around the world, people everywhere will walk out of their workplaces to spend the day demanding emergency action to tackle the climate crisis.

 But it’s not just about one day: September 20 will be the beginning of a week of climate actions all over the world through to September 27 and beyond.
 We hope it can be a turning point in history.

 What is #climatestrike?

 School climate strikers have been leaving their classrooms every Friday.
 Now they hope that grown-ups will join them — that people will leave their offices, their farms, their factories; that candidates will step off the campaign trail and football stars off the pitch; that movie actors will scrub off their makeup and teachers lay down their chalk; that cooks will close their restaurants and bring meals to protests; that pensioners too will break their daily routines and join in sending the one message our leaders must hear: Day by day, business as usual is destroying the chance for a healthy, safe future on our planet.

 We hope some people will join protests: against new pipelines, or the banks that fund them; against the oil companies and the politicians that spread their lies.
 We hope others will spend time putting insulation in the walls of their neighbour’s homes, or building bike paths.
 We hope everyone will take at least a few moments in a city park or a farm field or on the roof of their apartment to simply soak in the beauty of the world it’s our privilege to protect.